Getting Started

 Message throughput

-In such environments it might make sense to only enable auditing on relevant endpoints that need auditing.
+In such environments, it might make sense only to enable auditing on relevant endpoints that need auditing.

 Queue storage capacity